Contrast-Security-OSS/docs/content/troubleshooting/node/NodeConnectivity.md

 ## Set Up Proxies

 Sometimes it's necessary to proxy all communication between the agent and the Contrast application.
-To do this, run the agent with `--contrast.proxy.enable true` and `--contrast.proxy.url <proxy_url>`.
+To do this, run the agent with `--api.proxy.enable true` and `--api.proxy.url <proxy_url>`.
 Any communication to Contrast will be sent via the proxy server specified in the URL.